partykit/partykit/apps/docs/src/content/docs/guides/responding-to-http-requests.md

 }
 ```

-In the above example, the client can send messages via a HTTP `POST` request, and fetch all messages with a `GET` request.
+In the above example, the client can send messages via an HTTP `POST` request, and fetch all messages with a `GET` request.

 ### Push/pull